gtalarico/pyairtable/docs/source/orm.rst

         name = F.TextField("Name")
         books = F.LinkField("Books", Book)

-    Book.first()  # this will memoize the object it creates Author.first().books  # this will memoize all objects created Book.all(memoize=False)  # this will skip memoization
+    Book.first()  # this will memoize the book it creates Author.first().books  # this will memoize all books created Book.all(memoize=False)  # this will skip memoization

 The following methods support the ``memoize=`` keyword argument.